top of page

 Cost: $0.00

-In December or May, the program will transition into a community engagement phase, where participants create and design, a theatre-based workshop for elementary school students throughout central Alberta.
+Thrive will transition into a community engagement phase where participants create and design a theatre-based workshop for elementary school students throughout central Alberta.
 This peer-led initiative reinforces their learning while promoting mental health awareness to younger audiences.
 With the guidance of skilled facilitators and support from mental health professionals, teens will develop a workshop of theatre games that can be played by elementary school students that help promote positive coping skills and techniques for managing anxiety and depression.
-The teens will reinforce the skills they taught in the Learning Phase of Thrive.
+The teens will reinforce the skills they learned in the Learning Phase of Thrive.

 WORKSHOP PHASE (ONE TOUR DAY EACH)

-In the final month of the program, in January or June, teens will tour to elementary schools for one afternoon to lead the workshop they designed.
-Each teen will get one tour day out of four to lead workshops in schools in Red Deer.
+The teens will be grouped together, and will tour to an elementary school for one afternoon to lead the workshop they designed.
 This helps to reinforce the skills they have learned, and will help to destigmatize mental health in our community.

 HOW TO JOIN